GE08T/basic-js/README.md

 ## General info
-This is a Basic Functionality JavaScript Programming Language.
+This is a Basic Functionality of JavaScript Programming Language.

 ## Learning Resource
 I Learn this from Youtube Video